Sienci-Labs/Resources/lmmk2/assembly/ytsb-lm-unboxing.md

 <td style="text-align: center; padding: 5px; border: none;"><img class="alignnone wp-image-3147 size-medium" src="https://resources.sienci.com/wp-content/uploads/2022/03/Unboxing-tips-5a-850x371.png" alt="" width="850" height="371" /></td>
 </tr>
 <tr>
 <td style="text-align: left; padding: 5px; border: none;">• X, Y, and Z: during assembly if you see these capitalized letters used it’s because we refer to some parts by the axis they belong to.
-For reference, if you’re looking at the Longmill from the front the X-axis is when the machine moves left/right (red), the Y-axis is towards/away from you (green), and the Z-axis is moving up/down from the tabletop (blue)</td>
+For reference, if you’re looking at the LongMill from the front the X-axis is when the machine moves left/right (red), the Y-axis is towards/away from you (green), and the Z-axis is moving up/down from the tabletop (blue)</td>
 <td style="text-align: center; padding: 5px; border: none;"><img class="alignnone wp-image-3155 size-medium" src="https://resources.sienci.com/wp-content/uploads/2022/03/MK2-Showing-Axes-850x478.jpg" alt="" width="850" height="478" /></td>
 </tr>
 <tr>